pingcap/docs-cn/op-guide/tidb-config-file.md

 - The number of CPUs used by TiDB
 - Default: 0
-- The default "0" indicates using all CPUs in the machine; you can also set it to `max-procs`, and then TiDB uses `max-procs` CPUs
+- The default "0" indicates using all CPUs in the machine; you can also set it to `n`, and then TiDB uses `n` CPUs.

 ### `stmt-count-limit`

 - The maximum number of statements allowed in a single TiDB transaction
 - Default: 5000
-- If a transaction does not roll back or commit after the number of statements exceeds `stmt-count-limit`, TiDB returns the `statement count 5001 exceeds the transaction limitation, autocommit = false` error
+- If a transaction does not roll back or commit after the number of statements exceeds `stmt-count-limit`, TiDB returns the `statement count 5001 exceeds the transaction limitation, autocommit = false` error.

 ### `tcp-keep-alive`